jjsullivan5196/wvkbd/README.md

 Run `wvkbd-mobintl` (or the binary for your custom layout set).

-You can switch between the layouts/layers of the keyboard by pressing the Abc/Sym key in the bottom-left.
+You can switch between the layouts/layers of the keyboard by pressing the little keyboard key in the bottom-left.
 If you only want a subset of the available layers, you can define which wants you want and in what order you want to cycle through them using the `-l` parameter.
 This takes takes a ordered comma separated list of layout names that are defined in your layout set.